Xinglab/rmats-turbo/README.md

 ### Tips

 - The statistical comparison between the two input sample groups can be skipped with `--statoff`.
 It is also possible to use a single sample group (only `--b1` or `--s1`) when using `--statoff`.
+- The number of replicates can differ between sample 1 and sample 2 (example: 3 BAMs in `--b1` and 1 BAM in `--b2`)
+- `fastq.gz` files can be used with `--s1`, `--s2`.
+They will be automatically detected based on the `.gz` extension and decompressed
 - A cluster environment can be utilized to run many prep steps concurrently and when the prep steps are finished a single post step can be run.
 - When splitting the computation using `--task {prep, post}`, rMATS will consider all `.rmats` files in the `--tmp` directory when running the post step.
 The `.rmats` files from multiple prep steps can be copied to a shared location for running the post step.
 Replacing `--task post` in the command line that is going to be used for the post step with `--task inte` will perform an integrity check to verify that the BAM filenames in `--b1` and `--b2` match 1-to-1 with the BAM filenames recorded in the `.rmats` files in `--tmp`.
 - The `.rmats` filenames from concurrently run prep steps may conflict.
 The script [cp_with_prefix.py](cp_with_prefix.py) is provided to disambiguate the `.rmats` filenames when copying to a shared directory.